sachaservan/bgn/README.md

 $ make
 $ sudo make install
 ```
-After installing, you may need to rebuild the search path for libraries:
+After installing, you may need to rebuild the search path for libraries.

+**NOTE: the PBC library is installed to /usr/local/lib so you may need to add ```export LD_LIBRARY_PATH=/usr/local/lib/``` to your .profile or equivalent**

 #### Running BGN
 ```sh